PMArkive/NintendoClients_wiki/Matchmake-Referee-Protocol.md

 | Uint64 | roundId |

 # (2) GetStartRoundParam
+* Raises `MatchmakeReferee::RoundNotFound` if the round id is invalid.

 ## Request
 | Type | Name |
 | --- | --- |